covidestim/dbstan/README.md

 id <- stanfit_insert(fit1, conn) # INSERT `stanfit` into db and store the UID

-# Retrieve summary as a dbplyr table, backed by our database.
+# Retrieve summary as a dbplyr table, backed by your database.
 tbl(conn, in_schema('stanfit', 'summary')) %>% filter(id == I(id))
 ```